-Exmouth Market is nestled in the heart of the narrow winding lanes of Clerkenwell and teems with restaurants that cater to London’s foodie young professionals.
+Exmouth Market is nestled in the heart of the narrow winding lanes of Clerkenwell and teems with restaurants that cater to London’s young professionals.
 An after-work favourite, Exmouth Market is also minutes away from the Sadler’s Wells theatre, one of London’s preeminent performing arts venues.
-Here, Caravan Restaurant / Roastery serves one of London’s most relaxed brunches set amidst an ultra-tasteful decor.
-Not only boasting of iconic restaurants like the Eagle gastropub, Exmouth Market also features top-notch pop-up food stalls serving gourmet food.
-Scandinavian-run Freebirds serves tightly wrapped burritos that can satisfy any cravings for Mexican ancho peppers and refried beans whilst just down the road, Daddy Donkey vies for attention at nearby Leather Lane market with its succulent carnitas, shredded pork slow-cooked flavoured in spices and Coca cola.
+Caravan Restaurant / Roastery serves one of London’s most relaxed brunches set amidst an ultra-tasteful decor.
+Here you can find iconic restaurants like the Eagle gastropub, Exmouth Market as well as pop-up food stalls serving gourmet food.
+Scandinavian-run Freebirds serves tightly wrapped burritos that can satisfy any cravings for Mexican ancho peppers and refried beans.
+Just down the road, Daddy Donkey vies for attention at nearby Leather Lane market with its succulent carnitas, shredded pork slow-cooked flavoured in spices and Coca cola.
 Otherwise, Spanish restaurant Moro’s street stall draws a loyal weekday lunch crowd with its authentic Moorish street food.

 Located in the east end of London, Billingsgate Fish Market is one of London’s oldest and most venerated markets.
-In the 16th century, Billingsgate developed into a market specialising in the fish trade and, by the mid-19th century was the largest fish market in the world.
+In the 16th century, Billingsgate developed into a market specialising in the fish trade and by the mid-19th century was the largest fish market in the world.
 In 1982 it moved from its historic location on the River Thames to a far larger location in Poplar.
 Fishmongers still hawk the day’s catch to London’s discerning buyers; even now, the market primarily serves wholesale buyers from the city’s food industry.
-Whilst the market is open to the general public, its opening hours — 4:00 am-9:30 am — may put off all but the most dedicated.